renatosugimoto/renatosugimoto.github.io/_posts/2023-01-29-the-pitfalls-of-high-code-coverage-and-how-TDD-can-mitigate-them.md

 ---
-title: The pitfalls of high code coverage and how TDD can mitigate them
+title: The pitfalls of unit test high code coverage and how TDD can mitigate them
 excerpt: High unit test code coverage is often viewed as a key indicator of code quality, but it's important to focus on the quality of the unit tests, not just the code coverage percentage.
 date: 2023-01-29 20:00:00 +0900
 tags: testing quality